SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting

 \subsection{View Synthesis}

 We first conduct an evaluation of view synthesis performance across several surface rendering techniques.
-We include comparisons with NeuTex~\cite{xiang2021neutex}, NeuS~\cite{wang2021neus}, and NeuMesh~\cite{neumesh}.
+We include comparisons with Sugar~\cite{guedon2024sugar}.
 The experimental setup follows~\citet{xiang2021neutex}, assessing each method on two benchmark datasets, i.e., DTU and NeRF 360$^{\circ}$ Synthetic with three metrics, namely PSNR, SSIM, and LPIPS.
-We also measure the mesh reconstruction quality with the Chamfer distances in the same way as \citet{wang2021neus}.

-\textbf{Results.} As shown in Table~\ref{tab:View Synthesis}, our method demonstrates state-of-the-art (SOTA) performance in novel view synthesis on both the DTU and NeRF synthetic datasets.
-Specifically, our approach achieves the highest PSNR scores of 29.113 and 31.701 on the DTU and NeRF Synthetic datasets, respectively.
-Besides, as detailed in Table~\ref{tab:mesh}, our method consistently outperforms the baseline methods across most of the DTU Scan IDs regarding Chamfer distance.
-This demonstrates the superior accuracy of our method in reconstructing mesh details.
-Visualizations are provided in Figure~\ref{fig:view synthesis}.
-These results underscore the efficacy of our method in rendering high-quality views.
-Furthermore, our method facilitates interactive editing capabilities, adding a layer of practical utility.
+\textbf{Results.} As shown in Table~\ref{tab:mesh_nerf}, a comparison between Sugar and Ours* reveals that our method achieves superior view synthesis results with significantly fewer points.
+Specifically, using only $35\%$ of the points, our approach surpasses Sugar by $5\%$ in terms of PSNR.
+Additionally, Our* employs a geometry-texture fused mesh downsampling method, reducing the point count to $12\%$ of Sugar's, while still achieving superior performance.
+This demonstrates that our method provides an efficient initialization for Gaussian points, as increasing the number of points does not lead to noticeable performance gains.
+The qualitative results in Figure~\ref{fig:nerf_results} further corroborate these findings, showcasing that our method effectively preserves detailed geometry and texture information in the generated images.

+We also evaluated our approach with the DTU dataset, as presented in Table 1 of the Appendix and Figure 1 of the Appendix.
+On this dataset, Ours achieves a $10\%$ improvement in PSNR, a $10\%$ improvement in SSIM, and a $60\%$ reduction in LPIPS compared to Sugar, while utilizing only $9\%$ of the points.
+Our* attains comparable quality with only $1/3$ of the points required by baseline approaches.
+Qualitatively, our results exhibit minimal blurring or unclear regions, further emphasizing the effectiveness of our method.